ltiao/ltiao.github.io.nikola/about/index.rst

-Previously, I studied computer science at the `University of New South Wales`_ (UNSW), where I had a major emphasis on algorithm design and analysis, theoretical computer science, programming language theory, artificial intelligence, machine learning, and a minor emphasis and mathematics and statistics.
+Previously, I studied computer science at the `University of New South Wales`_ (UNSW), where I had a major emphasis on algorithm design and analysis, theoretical computer science, programming language theory, artificial intelligence, machine learning, and a minor emphasis on mathematics and statistics.
 I undertook my final-year thesis under `Aleksandar Ignjatovic`_, and graduated with first-class honours in 2015.